jackjack272/Future-Desier-Enabler/README.md

 Including compounding and a bullish market youre practically midus turning $1 to $1.10 by sleeping and eating.
 DONT SHORT CHANGE YOUR SELF OUT OF YOUR DREAM LIFE OVER A COFFEE A DAY!

+Licencing:
+Feel free to use/modify how ever you feel appropriate, but give credit(non commercial use).Comercial use: pass $1 USD 2021 value / use.
+Other wise i genuinty hope that this bring value.

 give it your friends and family if it can help i want it to help. i dont want people loosing sleep over money when money can can be so easily managed and enslaved!